BruceEckel/SummerTechForumUnconference-hugo/README.md

 ```

 The `--recurse` flag is necessary because the theme https://github.com/BruceEckel/hugo-material-banner
 is included in the `themes` subdirectory as a *git submodule*.
+Without `--recurse`, the files in the submodule
+will not be cloned to your local machine.
-This theme is *not* automatically updated when the source material
+Because it is a submodule, the theme is *not* automatically updated when the source material
 changes.
 To update it you must run the appropriate git submodule commands.

 `local.bat` is a convenience for starting a local server and opening a local web window.